Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Player Mechanics
 At no point do I want to player to feel like they have to fight the controls.
 It will pay to make the system as intuitive as possible.

 The player will die in one hit.
 (Enemies must have predictable patterns that the player can learn.
-The player should **always** feel like their deaths are due to mistakes on their part and not something unfair the game did.)
+The player should **always** feel like their deaths are due to mistakes on their part and not something unfair that the game did.)

 # Upgrading
 The player will have 4 stages of upgrades available to unlock in any given run.